chadbarlow/gt-bootcamp_challenge-11_responsive-web-design/README.md

 <h1 align="center"> WEB VISUALIZATION DASHBOARD (WEATHER VS. LATITUDE) </h1>

+<p>This project showcases a web-based dashboard for visualizing weather data based on latitude.
+The dashboard provides insights into the relationships between latitude and various weather phenomena, such as temperature, humidity, cloudiness, and wind speed.</p>

 <p align="center">
 <img src="https://user-images.githubusercontent.com/8321756/233785536-8f5eda48-bf89-4703-a3f4-0a21d378077e.png">
 </p>

-This project showcases a web-based dashboard for visualizing weather data based on latitude.
-The dashboard provides insights into the relationships between latitude and various weather phenomena, such as temperature, humidity, cloudiness, and wind speed.

 ## Tools
 * HTML and CSS